Nishchal-29/Speaker-Conditioned-Target-KWS/README.md

 ### 1. VoxCeleb1 & VoxCeleb2
 - **Source:** https://www.robots.ox.ac.uk/~vgg/data/voxceleb/
 - **Description:** VoxCeleb is a large-scale audio-visual speaker recognition dataset collected from real-world YouTube videos.
 It contains over one million utterances from thousands of speakers recorded under diverse acoustic conditions, including background chatter, overlapping speech, room reverberation, and varying recording devices.
-The dataset is widely used for speaker verification, speaker identification, and speaker embedding research. :contentReference[oaicite:0]{index=0}
-- **Usage in Project:** Used as the primary dataset for training and evaluating speaker verification models.
+- **Usage in Project:** Used to finetune the ECAPA-TDNN model on PCEN frontend.

 ### 2. MUSAN (Music, Speech, and Noise Corpus)
 - **Source:** https://www.openslr.org/17/
 - **Description:** MUSAN is a corpus containing music, speech, and a diverse collection of technical and non-technical noise recordings.
-It was specifically designed for tasks such as voice activity detection, speech/music discrimination, and robustness enhancement through noise augmentation. :contentReference[oaicite:1]{index=1}
+It was specifically designed for tasks such as voice activity detection, speech/music discrimination, and robustness enhancement through noise augmentation.
-- **Usage in Project:** Used for real noise injection and data augmentation to improve model robustness against noisy real-world environments.
+- **Usage in Project:** Used in training all the three Models, for injecting real world noises to match the required KPIs.

 ## Datasets Published